 Rural Development usually operates from four levels: national, state, area and local.
-The National Rural Housing Service Administrator and Associate Administrator in the National Office and the State Directors are politically appointed - all others are federal civil service employees.
+The National Rural Housing Service Administrator in the National Office and the State Directors are politically appointed - all others are federal civil service employees.

-Rural Housing Service National Office
+Rural Development National Office

-The Rural Housing Service National Office is responsible for developing policy and interacts with Congress for legislation, development and program funding.
-The National Office also obligates and monitors all Section 523 grants.
-The program staff at the national level maintains reports and statistics on operating self-help organizations and projected needs for funding.
+The Rural Development National Office is responsible for developing policy and interacts with Congress for legislation, development and program funding.
+The National Office also obligates and monitors all Section 523 self-help grants.
+The program staff at the national level maintain reports and statistics on operating self-help organizations and projected needs for funding.